valer1435/RepoPilot/README.md

 ## Documentation

 You can follow AI-generated [documentation](https://valeriis-organization.gitbook.io/repopilot-docs) genereted by [RepoAgent](https://github.com/OpenBMB/RepoAgent).
-Please note that it can hallucinate!
+Please note that llm can hallucinate!